Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```

 ## Code Editor
-We can write code on the browser console but it won't be for a big project.
-In real work environment, developers use different code editors to write codes.
-In this 30 days python JavaScript challenge we will use visual studio code.
+We can write our codes on the browser console, but it won't be for bigger projects.
+In a real working environment, developers use different code editors to write their codes.
+In this 30 days python JavaScript challenge, we will use visual studio code.
 ### Installing Visual Studio Code
-Visual studio code is a very popular open source text editor and I would recommend to [download](https://code.visualstudio.com/) visual studio code, but if you are in favor of other editors, feel free to follow with what you have.
+VVisual studio code is a very popular open-source text editor.
+I would recommend to [download](https://code.visualstudio.com/) visual studio code, but if you are in favor of other editors, feel free to follow with what you have.

 ![Vscode](images/vscode.png)

 If you installed visual studio code, let us start using it.
 ### How to use visual studio code
-Open the visual studio code by double clicking the visual studio icon.
-When you open it you will get this kind of interface.
-Try to interact with the labelled icons.
+Open the visual studio code by double-clicking the visual studio icon.
+When you open it, you will get this kind of interface.
+Try to interact with the labeled icons.

 ![Vscode ui](./images/vscode_ui.png)
 ![Vscode add project](./images/adding_project_to_vscode.png)